 (youtube.com/watch?v=PSxihhBzCjk)

 You won’t want to avoid exploring career options that have either been mastered by your parents or suggested by your uncle, but you will want to take their input with a hefty grain of black truffle sea salt.
 When people are happy in their jobs they will naturally and generously want others to join them there.
 Their enthusiasm can feel a bit like certainty.
-Just listen and add their input to the lists you will be compiling when you get to the homework section of the career choice process.
+Just listen and add their input to the lists you will be compiling when you get to the workbook section of the career choice process in the next article.

 In addition to these broad myths forwarded by the dominant culture, you will also have collected work mythology from your family of origin.
 A bittersweet example from my upbringing was this parental input: The field of psychology is pseudo-science populated by nut jobs.
 Wow.
 That was helpful.
 Be that as it may, be on the lookout for stories you have been told about the world of work, you as a potential worker, and how the two “should” interact.
 They may be good stories, they may be spot on, but they may also be horrifically off track.
 Take it from this nut job.